Gardens and Gladiators in Nimes, France, took me back to Miss Clegg’s Latin class in high school.

 The people of Nimes and visitors were out by the hundreds today, enjoying the perfect weather and well-maintained property.
 Like other tourist areas I’ve seen on my trip, the place was immaculate– from the trimmed shrubbery to the stone stairways.

-One of my most striking impressions of Nimes is how two worlds- the ancient and modern- coexist in such harmony.
+One of my most striking impressions of Nimes is how two worlds- the ancient and modern- coexist harmoniously.
 The rock poster on the Amphitheater says it all.